dangets/presentations/thrust_intro/slides.md

 There are some tasks that may be unsuited for Thrust's algorithms, but you can always fall back to raw CUDA if you need to and intermix them.

+And remember - if you are currently using CUDA, you probably already have Thrust installed.
+You don't need to do anything special, you still use `nvcc` to compile everything.

 [http://thrust.github.com](http://thrust.github.com)